-The main focus of Wild Film Fest is celebrating the fantastic skill demonstrated by student filmmakers across the UK, and during the course of the evening we will be showcasing the very best of our entries on the big screen!
-This year’s film competition is split into the following four categories: Ecology, Conservation, Research and Adventure.
+The main focus of Wild Film Fest is celebrating the fantastic skill demonstrated by student filmmakers across the UK, and during the course of the evening, we will be showcasing the very best of our entries on the big screen!
+This year’s film competition is split into the following four categories: Wildlife on your doorstep, Conservation, Research, and Adventure.

 Check out a submission from Wild Film Fest 2016, “The Little World” from Gary Smith.